MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

 ..
 Note::
-    The example above isn't perfect either; if it were a real example it would probably make more sense to have the class accept the :class:`NetCDF4.Dataset` object at initialistation instead of the path to the file, though it depends on how many different variables this is being applied to.
+    The example above isn't perfect either; if it were a real example it would probably make more sense to have the class accept the :class:`NetCDF4.Dataset` object at initialisation instead of the path to the file, though it depends on how many different variables this is being applied to.
 (Currently every call to :meth:`get_data` opens and closes the file, which may be inefficient if done too frequently).